lenonlnc/easy-testable-node-app/README.md

 # Easy testable node app

-This is a simple node-app that makes appointments and tests them.
+This is a simple node-app with the idea of a appointments system with unit tests.

 the idea is to have an app that makes unit tests and is completely independent without databases and queries.